zettlrobert/notes/flutter/README.md

 ## Different Types of Widgets
-* Vislible Widdgets
+* visible Widgets
   * Output & Input
   * Raised Button, Text, Card
   * **Draw onto the screen**
 * Invisible Widgets
-  * Layout & Controll
+  * Layout & Control
   * Row(),.
 COlumn(), ListView()
-  * **Give App Structure and controll**
+  * **Give App Structure and control**

 ### Connect Buttons and Functions
 * All Data Widget uses should belong into the class so that it is a Standalone Widget
 * onPressed wants to execute a function, pointer has to be passed --> function without ()
-* Pass name of cuntion to button not result of function execution
+* Pass name of function to button not result of function execution
-* if you need a function in only one place, you can use a annonymous function
+* if you need a function in only one place, you can use a anonymous function
 * () => {} // one line expression
 * () {} // For longer function body

 ### Updating Widget Data, understanding State
-* items from Lists(arraylike) are accessed with . (object methods) or []
+* items from Lists(array like) are accessed with . (object methods) or []
 * **Whats State**: State is Data Information used by the App
   * App State: Authenticated User, lOaded Job...
-  * Widget State: Which Question is sleected is a loading spinner displayed
+  * Widget State: Which Question is selected is a loading spinner displayed

 Stateless
 * Data can change externally
-* Getrs rerendererd when Input Data changes
+* gets rendered when Input Data changes

-Stateful
+Sateful
 * Data can change
 * Widget has internal State
 * Updates Userinterface by internal State change or external Data change

 ### State
 * State is a generic class form Flutter
-* State is persistend and attached to widget --> element in user Interface
+* State is persistent and attached to widget --> element in user Interface
 * class that extends state needs to be conected to Widget class
-* < WidgetName > <- add Pionter to Class
+* < WidgetName > <- add Pointer to Class
-* setState usually takes annonouymus function and takes the expressions which change the state
+* setState usually takes anonymous function and takes the expressions which change the state

 ### Private Properties
 * _ Syntax for private methods and props declared with underscore cant be used outside of the class where they are declared

 ### Creating custom Widget
-* create "st" provides codesnipped
+* create "st" provides code snippets
 * only if constructor argument is wrapped in curlys it is a  named argument if not it is a positioned Argument
 * add final to tell Dart a value won't change after initialisation

 ### Styling basics
-* use named Arguemtns like style Arguemnt
+* use named arguments like style argument
 * named Arguments takes a Object based on the class which is provided my material dart
 * container widget is used to style
 * container core is always the child